RohitRaj279/Task-Management-CLI-Tool/README.md

 - **View Tasks**: List all pending tasks.
 - **Complete a Task**: Mark a task as completed.
 - **Delete a Task**: Remove a task from the list.
+- **Persistence**: Tasks are stored in a text file, so they are saved between program runs.

 ## Requirements